Rossh87/obsidian/programming/algorithms/leetcode/Linked list cycle II.md

 	2. `fast` has moved `x + y + z + y`, or `2y + x + z`
 	3. Since `fast` and `slow` have been incremented the same number of times, and `fast` is moving twice the speed of `slow`,  `2y + x + z = 2(x + y)`
 	4. This expression simplifies to to `x = z`
-	5. So, we can move slow back to the start, and increment it along with `fast` on place at a time.
+	5. So, we can move slow back to the start, and increment it along with `fast` one place at a time.
 After `z` moves, each will point to the start of cycle, and we have our answer.

 Notes:
+The hardest part of these tortoise/hare problems is the setup:  we have to make sure fast and slow are incremented once before we check for their equality.
+Doing this inside the `while` loop is the easiest way I've found.

 Solution:
 ```javascript